 Earlier this school year, Hayward Unified combined Ruus and Peixoto elementary schools.

 "It just hasn't gone well," Alan Pickering-Walters, a librarian at Ruus Elementary, said to trustees.
-"It has been challenging, because we don't have enough space."

 Parents, too, expressed concerns regarding larger campuses.